ragu-tech/pathfinder-2e-character-manager/pf-backend/README.md

-# Node.js Backend for Ipan V2
+# Node.js Backend for PF-backend
 A Node based module using Mongodb to onboard user's into a very basic application, secured using JWT authorization.

 The Node.js app uses [Hapi Framework](https://hapijs.com)